 3. Snow Art: Take your craft time outdoors with snow painting!
 All you need is some food colouring, water, and a spray bottle!
-Here are set of instructions to make snow paint.
+Here are a set of instructions to make snow paint.

 4. Snow Sports: Set up some nets and get a soccer ball out, play some snow-tackle football, or set up the bases for soccer-baseball.
 Just because it is winter doesn’t mean you can’t enjoy summer sports in a different way!